 There have been ugly scenes this week, unfortunately, in the lovely town of Oughterard.
 A Deputy of this House made comments about people of African origin who are in this country which have been deeply upsetting to many of our citizens and the Taoiseach has rightly called that out.
 Why is the Government doing so much social media communication but no communication with people in Oughterard about a potentially significant development in the town and one which does require communication?
 My fear about the social media profile of this Government is that it amounts to casual social media and advertising but no real communication, which means reaching out to people and communities and explaining what exactly is the thinking behind what the Government is doing, or not doing, and having discussions with people over proposed changes that will significantly affect people's lives.

 The BusConnects proposal is another example.
 Thousands of trees have been felled in Dublin's most tree-lined avenues.
 I attended a communication event last week with representatives from BusConnects.
 There was a map sitting above the heads of the three men who were representing BusConnects which was hard to work out.
-Those men were the team which was meant to advise and communicate with the public in mine and the Taoiseach's constituency and it made me wonder why this Government is so sharp in social media and advertising initiatives while it totally fails in real communication with citizens on things that affect their lives.
+Those men were the team which was meant to advise and communicate with the public in the Taoiseach's constituency and mine and it made me wonder why this Government is so sharp in social media and advertising initiatives while it totally fails in real communication with citizens on things that affect their lives.

 Social media policy is obviously an important part of everyday life now.
 There is a consensus in this House and across the country that the business of policing harmful content on social media cannot be left up to the platform providers and that the days of self-regulation by social media are well past.
 The consensus in this House is that we urgently need an online safety commissioner to act in the public interest and it is essential that such a commissioner would be adequately resourced.
-Currently, at least one third of the EU's data is being managed in Ireland and yet the Data Protection Commissioner has only €15 million of funding.
+Currently, at least one third of the EU's data are being managed in Ireland and yet the Data Protection Commissioner has only €15 million of funding.
 We must have the confidence of all of Europe that Ireland can do this job effectively on behalf of all Europe's citizens.